Dave Ramsey’s 7 Baby Steps: What Are They and Do They Actually Work?

 Ramsey recommends investing in four types of mutual funds: growth, growth and income, aggressive growth, and international.
 This step is overwhelming for a lot of people who aren’t investing professionals, and Ramsey maintains a network of investment advisors to refer people to for more help.

-It’s important to note that Dave Ramsey’s picks of investment advisors isn’t entirely unbiased, as these professionals need to pay a fee to Dave Ramsey in order to be endorsed by him.
-You may have better luck finding a financial advisor on your own.
+It’s important to note that Dave Ramsey’s picks of investment advisors aren’t entirely unbiased, as these professionals need to pay a fee to Dave Ramsey in order to be endorsed by him.

 Baby Step 5 — Save for kids’ college